jina-ai/docs/chapters/traversal.md

 ![tree-view](./images/tree.png)

-## Document Traversal with traversal paths
+## Document traversal with traversal paths

-As you already learned from [Jina 101](https://101.jina.ai), you needs to apply transformation (i.e. a `callback`) on a different level of documents.
+As you have already learned from [Jina 101](https://101.jina.ai), you need to apply transformation (i.e. a `callback`) on a different level of documents.
 Given the tree structure, how could we achieve that?
 The answer is `traversal`.

-Jina has defined a method called `traversal` within the class of Document, which looks like this:
+Jina has defined a method called `traversal()` within the class of a Document.
+The method looks like this:

 ```python
 def traverse(self, traversal_path: str, callback_fn: Callable, *args, **kwargs) -> None